 What happens if I wish to challenge any points that are awarded against my organisation?

-If we are in the position where we have to award any points, they may be challenged by contacting the Head of AOS in writing or by e-mail who will discuss the matter with the Director of Technical Services.
+You have the right of appeal gainst the rewarding of sanction points, of which details will be provided for you.
 If your business reaches 12 points and is to be referred to BPA Council for disciplinary action, you may appeal in writing or by e-mail to the BPA's Director of Membership Services.
 You would also have the right to appear before the BPA Council Disciplinary Panel.